Bruin-Dev/Intelygenz/README.md

 - When deploying to production, a certain revision of the dev branch will be tagged.
 That will trigger all the pipelines needed to deploy.

 ## DOD(Definition of Done)
+If any of the next requirements is not fulfilled in a merge request, merge request can't be merged.

 - Each service must have unit tests with a coverage percent of the 80% or more.
 - Each service must have it's dockerfile and must be referenced in the docker-compose.
 - Each service must have a linter job and a unit tests job in the gitlab.ci pipeline.